notsonerdysid/DRONE-BLUEPRINT/README.md

 }
 **//c++ reference lol*

-Red Vimana (in which Vimana means mystical flying vehicle in Sanskrit) is my attempt to finally answer that question for myself by building my own drone.
+Red Vimana (in which Vimana means mystical flying vehicle in Sanskrit) is my attempt to finally answer the question that had been bugging me by building my own drone.
-I’m moving from "wondering how things fly" to "making things fly."
-This project for me is about more than just a drone but it’s about mastering the physics, the electronics, and the grit required to build a complex machine that defies gravity.
+I’m moving from "wondering how anything flys" to "making things fly."
+This project for me is more than just a drone but it’s about mastering the physics, the electronics, and the grit that is required to build a machine that defies gravity.

 **The Build:**